MimIR 0.1

 %mem.load (T, as)

-If you want to design an Axiom that returns a function, you can fine-adjust the trigger point of a mim::Axm::isa / mim::Axm::as.
+If you design an axiom that returns a function, you can fine-tune the trigger point of mim::Axm::isa / mim::Axm::as.

 void foo(const Def* def) {